 - Destination Name: This is the "automatic name" that is given to the source derived from the device name and the format.
 This is not the manual name that you have set.

 - Encoder Buffer: is the buffer that is used to store the uncompressed frames that are received from the video device (or from the renderer if you are using MovieRecorder and effects or overlays) and before they are encoded.
 If the encoder is too slow and encodes slower than real time, this buffer will fill up.
 When the "Encoder Buffer" is full, frames are dropped.
 When the gauge is full, it means that the "Encoder Buffer" is full.

 - Preset Name: is the name of the AV Preset that is used for that destination.

 - Encoder: shows how quick the encoder encodes frames.
 When the gauge is full it means that 1 frame takes exactly its duration (or more) to encode.
 So it leaves very few margin in case something happens and in this case the encoder buffer will fill up.
 If the gauge is half full, it means that the encoder encodes at twice the real time.
 This process uses CPU or GPU depending on the codec, and the Mac model.
 Most codecs are encoded on the CPU, but some, such as H.264 or HEVC may be encoded on GPU on some computers.

 - When using a QuickTime or MXF destination: If the disk is too slow and writes frames slower than real time, this buffer will fill up.
-When the "Write Buffer" is full, the destination will stop!
+When the "Output Buffer" is full, the destination will stop!
 But this buffer is 30 seconds long.
 So it would mean that we were not able to write frames for 30 seconds, which is almost impossible to catch back anyway.
 When the gauge is full, it means that the "Output Buffer" is full.
-The write buffer is the only buffer that will cause the recording of that destination to stop (other destinations won't be impacted).
+The output buffer is the only buffer that will cause the recording of that destination to stop (other destinations won't be impacted).